Ontotext-AD/graphdb-helm/README.md

 Prior to GraphDB 10.0.0 the users and their settings were saved in the `settings.js` file.

-#### Provisioning additional properties and settings
+### Provisioning additional properties and settings

-Most of GraphDB's properties can be passed through `java_args`.
+Most of GraphDB's properties can be passed through `configuration.properties` or `configuration.javaArguments`.
 Another option is to supply a `graphdb.properties` file.
-This file can be provisioned on during GraphDB's startup using `propertiesConfigMap`configmap or left to default.
+This file can be provisioned on during GraphDB's startup using `configuration.extraProperties.existingConfigmap`.
-It can be overridden with other configmap containing the `graphdb.properties` file.

 The `graphdb.properties` file is also used for more complex security configurations such as LDAP, Oauth, Kerberos.

 Some additional settings are kept in the `settings.js` file.
 Most of those settings are internal for GraphDB and better left managed by the client.
-The file can be provisioned before GraphDB's startup with the `settingsConfigMap` configmap or left to default.
+The file can be provisioned before GraphDB's startup with the `configuration.initialSettings.existingSecret` configuration.
-It can be overridden with other configmap containing the `settings.js` file.
 Note the `settings.js` must contain `security.enabled" : true` property when security is turned on!

-GraphDB uses logback to configure logging using the `logback.xml` file.
+GraphDB uses Logback to configure logging using the `logback.xml` file.
-The file can be provisioned before GraphDB's startup with the `logbackConfigMap` configmap or left to default.
+The file can be provisioned before GraphDB's startup with the `configuration.logback.existingConfigmap` configuration.
-It can be overridden with other configmap containing the `logback.xml` file.

 See https://graphdb.ontotext.com/documentation/10.0/configuring-graphdb.html?highlight=properties
 See https://graphdb.ontotext.com/documentation/10.0/access-control.html

-#### Importing data from existing persistent volume
+### Importing data from existing persistent volume

 GraphDB supports attaching a folder as an import directory.
 The directory's content s visible in the Workbench and can be imported.
 In the Helm chart you can use existing PV as an import directory.
-This is done through `graphdb.import_directory_mount` using a `volumeClaimTemplateSpec`.
+This is done through `import.volumeMount` using a `volumeClaimTemplateSpec`.
-This way a dynamic PV/PVC can be provisioned, or you can use an existing PV.
-If an existing PV is used, have in mind that the dynamically provisioned PVC name is `graphdb-server-import-dir-graphdb-master-1-0`, so an appropriate `claimRef` must be added to the existing PV.
+This way a dynamic PV/PVC can be provisioned, or you can use an existing PV with an appropriate `claimRef`.

 ### Networking

 By default, GraphDB's Helm chart comes with a default Ingress.
-The Ingress =can be disabled by switching `ingress.enabled` to false.
+The Ingress can be disabled by switching `ingress.enabled` to false.

 ### Cloud deployments specifics

-Some cloud kubernetes clusters have some specifics that should be noted.
+Some cloud Kubernetes clusters have some specifics that should be noted.
 Here are some useful tips on some cloud K8s clusters:

-##### Google cloud

-In Google's k8s cluster services, the root directory is not writable.
-By default, GraphDB's chart uses `/data` directory to store instances data.
-If you're using Google cloud, please change this path to something else, not located on the root level.

-By default, the ingress used in the helm chart utilizes NGINX as ingress.class.
-The easiest way to make it work inside the GKE is by deploying a NGINX ingress controller.
-Information on how that can be achieved can be found here: https://cloud.google.com/community/tutorials/nginx-ingress-gke

 ##### Microsoft Azure